eri24816/slurm_gui/README.md

 > **_NOTE:_**  If the page does not load completely, please reload it

-3. In the "Jobs" block, click new to open the form for submitting jobs.
+3. Click "new" button to open the form for submitting jobs.
 Fill out the form and click "submit" to submit the job to slurm.

 ![image](resource/new.png)